Ex-model takes the stand in Harvey Weinstein's retrial. The prior jury never heard about her

 “She was proud of knowing him,” her sister, cardiologist Dr. Ewa (pronounced EH’-vah) Sokola, told jurors Wednesday.

-She said the three of them met in a hotel lobby, chatted for about an hour about Italian movies and the heavyset Weinstein's heart health, and then he and the model left the table together.
+She said the three of them met in a hotel lobby, chatted about Italian movies and the heavyset Weinstein's heart health, and then he and the model left the table together.

 Kaja Sokola was tense when she returned about a half-hour later — “like somebody waiting for the result of an exam” or the Oscars — but didn't say anything about the alleged sexual assault, Dr. Sokola told jurors.